-People who have dementia may have trouble with language and communication, eating, memory, and basic care for themselves.
+People who have dementia may have trouble with:

-- Write down your appointments and other activities in a planner book or calendar.
-Keep it in an obvious place, such as beside your bed.
+- Writing down your appointments and other activities in a planner or on a calendar.
+Keep your planner or calendar in an obvious place, like beside your bed.

-- Post messages around your home where you will see them, such as the bathroom mirror, next to the coffee pot, or on the phone.
+- Posting messages around your home where you will see them, such as the bathroom mirror, next to the coffee pot, or on the phone.

-- Keep a list of important phone numbers next to every phone.
+- Keeping a list of important phone numbers next to every phone.

-- Have clocks and calendars around the house so that you stay oriented to time and the date.
+- Having clocks and calendars around the house so you stay aware of the date and what time it is.

-- Develop habits and routines that are easy to follow.
+- Developing habits and routines that are easy to follow.

-- Plan activities that improve thinking, such as puzzles, games, baking, or indoor gardening.
-Be sure to supervise any task that may have a risk of injury.
+- Planning activities that improve your thinking, such as puzzles, games, baking, or indoor gardening.
+Have someone nearby for any tasks that may have a risk of injury.

 Eating and Nutrition

-Some people who have dementia may refuse food or not eat enough to stay healthy.
-Some tips that may help are:
+Some people who have dementia may refuse food or not eat enough to stay healthy on their own.

 - Help the person get enough exercise.
 Ask them to go outside with you for a walk.

-- Have someone the patient likes, such as a friend or relative, prepare and serve them food.
+- Have someone the person likes, such as a friend or relative, prepare and serve them food.